Stay Connected to Smith

 Get Updates

-- Learn about Smith's innovative geothermal campus energy project that will help the college achieve carbon neutrality by 2030.
+- Smith's innovative geothermal campus energy project will help the college achieve carbon neutrality by 2030.

-- Floyd Cheung, professor and vice president for equity and inclusion, talks about implementing Toward Racial Justice at Smith College—a strategic plan developed to advance antiracism work and make Smith truly inclusive.
+- Floyd Cheung, professor and vice president for equity and inclusion, reflects on implementing Toward Racial Justice at Smith College—a strategic plan developed to advance antiracism work and make Smith truly inclusive.

-- Discover how the college has replaced loans with grants in financial aid awards.
+- Smith has replaced loans with grants in financial aid awards.

-- Learn about the college's Here for Every Voice scholarship aid fundraising initative and watch students talk about how aid has transformed their lives.
+- Learn about the college's Here for Every Voice scholarship aid fundraising initiative, and watch students talk about how aid has transformed their lives.

 - Explore your alum website.
 Bookmark the site, then check back often to watch webinars, learn about upcoming events, see what fellow Smithies are up to and much more.